-If the weather forecast for the following day suggests that there will be a significant snowfall overnight, school will start later the following day.
+In the event of adverse weather, it may be necessary to delay the start to the school day.
 Arrangements will be made with our travel operators to pick up pupils 1 hour later than usual.
 This will enable most of the school day to run as usual but avoid the early morning traffic congestion.
 On such days pupils should not arrive in school before 9.30 am.

-When these arrangements are operating pupils will be informed the day before, if possible.
-In all cases, information will be broadcast through Groupcall, on Northsound and Radio Scotland and put on the Schools Information Line and City Council website - details at end of next section.
+When these arrangements are operating, information will be broadcast to all parents/carers through Groupcall.
+Information will also be put on the Schools Information Line and City Council website - details at end of next section.